 When we talk about the benefits of breastfeeding, we usually think about all the good stuff that liquid gold provides babies.
 And indeed, according to the American Academy of Pediatrics, there’s “unequivocal evidence that breastfeeding protects against a variety of diseases and conditions” in infants.
-But what about moms — the ones faced with the actual decision about whether “breast is best”?
+But what about parents — the ones faced with the actual decision about whether “breast is best”?

-Another study, published in January in the American Journal of Hypertension, looked at more than 3,000 nonsmoking postmenopausal women and found that those who nursed more children — and nursed them for longer periods of time — were less likely to suffer from hypertension after reaching menopause.
+Another study, also published in January 2018 in the American Journal of Hypertension, looked at more than 3,000 nonsmoking postmenopausal women and found that those who nursed more children — and nursed them for longer periods of time — were less likely to suffer from hypertension after reaching menopause.

 “The important core of all of this is that breastfeeding is a two-person system,” says obstetrician and gynecologist Dr. Alison Stuebe.
-Stuebe is an associate professor at the University of North Carolina School of Medicine, the medical director of lactation services at UNC Health Care, a member of the board of directors of the Academy of Breastfeeding Medicine and a member of ACOG’s Breastfeeding Expert Work Group.
+Stuebe is an associate professor at the University of North Carolina School of Medicine, the medical director of lactation services at UNC Health Care, a member of the board of directors of the Academy of Breastfeeding Medicine, and a member of ACOG’s Breastfeeding Expert Work Group.
 “It impacts the health and physiology and well-being of the baby,” she adds.
 “It also affects the physiology and well-being of moms.”

-In fact, “if you think of breastfeeding, which can burn as many as 500 calories a day, as exercise in a chair, it makes sense that women who breastfeed for a long time might have some benefits,” Stuebe says.
+In fact, “if you think of breastfeeding, which can burn as many as 500 calories a day, as exercise in a chair, it makes sense that [breastfeeding] for a long time might have some benefits,” Stuebe says.
 “And from an evolutionary standpoint, some pregnancy weight gain is fat that moms are stockpiling because their bodies expect to lactate.
 When that doesn’t happen, we’re changing physiology, and that can have consequences for health.”

 But according to Stuebe, correlation doesn’t necessarily mean causation.
 There are actually a few possibilities at play when we talk about breastfeeding’s relationship to a woman’s health.
 The first is the basic one: “Breastfeeding does stuff to moms’ physiology that confers health benefits,” she explains.
 “Women who have trouble breastfeeding may be at higher risk of health problems down the line,” she adds, “and the third [reason] is women who have the resources to breastfeed are more likely to have access to other resources that make them healthy.”

-Resources and support, of course, are crucial and beneficial elements of breastfeeding success for most moms.
+Resources and support, of course, are crucial and beneficial elements of breastfeeding success.
 “We need to make sure all women have access to resources that make it possible for them to breastfeed,” Stuebe says.
 “We want every mom to have complete information to make an informed decision.
 And we also need to recognize some women are not going to find breastfeeding works for them, even with all the systems of support, and we need to be fine with that and respect each woman’s decision.”
 Amen to that.

-But if you do want to — and are able to — breastfeed your baby, you can rest assured it’s not just an act of motherly martyrdom.
+But if you do want to — and are able to — breastfeed your baby, you can rest assured it’s not just an act of martyrdom.
 “Breastfeeding isn’t just something that is good for baby — it’s associated with improved outcomes for moms, so there is something in it for her,” Stuebe says.
 “This isn’t just an act of altruism and self-sacrifice.”